mertcanoncul0/Trello/README.md

 # Trello Clone

-It may be one of the projects I have progressed the most in the Unfinished Projects section, I added it to githuba so that it would not be wasted.
+It may be one of the projects I have progressed the most in the Unfinished Projects section, I added it to github so that it would not be wasted.
 Maybe it will continue in the future.

 ## Technologies Used